ragu-manjegowda/config/README.md

 # Profile Management with Git and GitHub

+`.config/homebrew-backup` has information about steps needs to be performed before following configs kick in action.

-The following describes a simple way to manage you profile configuration files using GitHub.
+The following describes a simple way to manage profile configuration files using GitHub.

 ### Features